sebCzabak/fullstackProject/README.md

 # fullstackProject
 Extra Project for FullstackCourse

-Simple Demo App(Spring Boot,React) with CRUD, register and login of the user,todo list
+Simple Demo App(Spring Boot,React) with register and login of the user,todo list